bpesquet/student_track_match/README.md

 ## About

-This Python script assigns [ENSC](https://ensc.bordeaux-inp.fr) students to specialty tracks based on their grades, track wishes and track capacities.
+This Python script assigns [ENSC](https://ensc.bordeaux-inp.fr) students to specialization tracks based on their grades, track wishes and track capacities.

 Input data (student names, grades and track wishes) is loaded from a CSV file.
 Students ranking and track assignments are written to CSV files.